schafeld/React-Redux-Counter/README.md

+This Redux counter was inspired by [this tutorial](https://daveceddia.com/how-does-redux-work/)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>